Tourify-Capstone/Flask-API/README.md

 ## Team Members

 Feel free to reach out to our team members for any inquiries or collaboration opportunities.
-Happy traveling with Tourify!

 | Bangkit ID | Name | Learning Path | University | Linkedin |
 | ----- | ----- | ----- | ----- | ----- |